 Transit.
-A transit stop is currently located on the corner of South Street and S. Franklin Street. (northeast corner), therefore, no additional stop at the Project site is required.
+A transit stop is currently located on the corner of South Street and S. Franklin Street. (northeast corner), and no additional transit facilities are required.

 Bike Connectivity.
 The Project is located on Franklin Street which has bike lanes, and the Project includes bicycle parking and an extra wide pedestrian path of travel to the bicycle lanes on Franklin Street.
 Thus, the Project is consistent with Policy C-10.2: